scottpeterson/pnwquizzing/docs/qm_best.md

 In all cases, the quizmaster must rule as close to exactly the same as possible across every question of every quiz in a meet.

-No question should be thrown out, unless the quizmaster made a mistake, or unless the question is deemed invalid.
-When faced with a difficult, subjective ruling, make your best ruling - questions should not be thrown out just because the ruling is difficult.
+No question should be thrown out unless the quizmaster made a mistake or the question is deemed invalid.
+When faced with a difficult, subjective ruling, quizmasters should make a best ruling possible.
+Questions cannot be thrown out purely because the ruling will be difficult.

 ## Closing a Quiz